Desktop App Design + System Design + Space Exploration

 A flexible architecture of image storage that allows the categorization of images in the form of cards.
 The cards are stored for post-mission purposes and visually represented on a map in real time to manage any risks that could end the mission.

-We created an information architecture of categorization for the images that spanned across the map and image viewer feature of the interface.
+We created an information architecture of categorization for the images that spanned across the map and the image viewer feature of the interface.
 Most of the images are used to navigate the regolith; however, images that are of importance are tagged using the Point of Interest (POI) system.
 The POI categorizes the image as an attraction, shadow or obstacle and gives the ability to specify the importance and enter details about the POI.
 Attractions are green, obstacles are red, and shadows are areas to illustrate the dangers of obstacles and areas of shadow.
 To understand the application of this system, it is important to have some understanding of the design team (TeleOps) and the structure of the mission.

 Tele-Operations Communication Diagram